AfricArxiv/community-engagement/user-interview.md

 What has changed since you uploaded your results to AfricArXiv?

-What outcomes would you like to see for your work/yourself by using the AfricArXiv platform?
+What outcomes would you like to see in future for your work/yourself by using the AfricArXiv platform?

 Link/s to your accepted uploads and published work:
 - …